OsherElhadad/WhatsAppRating/README.md

 ## Index Page

-* This is the home page.
+* This is the home page http://localhost:5266/Ratings/Index.
-* Has button that redirects to WhatsApp web (You can find more information about this page on here: https://github.com/OsherElhadad/WhatsAppApiServer).
+* Has button that redirects to WhatsApp web (You can find more information about this page on here: https://github.com/yossix07/whats-app-web-ex2).
 * Has button to Create page (add new rating).
 * Shows the average of the all ratings.
 * Shows the all rating and can be filtered by Nickname or/and Description.